Stop eating my food.

 Many products contain twenty or more ingredients.
 One popular brand has over fifty ingredients.
 While this may look good on the label, the amounts of nearly all ingredients are too low to be beneficial or have any effect.
 This is an example of a common practice in the supplement industry called fairy dusting.
 While it is excellent for marketing purposes, it's just a waste of money for the people purchasing it.

-Look for greens powders with only a handful of ingredients to ensure you get enough of each to benefit.
+Look for green powders with only a handful of ingredients to ensure you get enough of each to benefit.
 Your health is too important to leave up to the marketing departments of big-name companies like Nestle.

 Do you know where all of the ingredients in your green food come from?
 I'm not talking about the country of origin but the actual farms.
 Every country has good and bad farms, so knowing where the ingredients are grown is very important.